Basics of the Dollard and Miller Stimulus Response Theory of Personality.

-Once a drive is aroused, cues guide you.
+Once a drive arouses, cues guide you.
 They encourage you to respond; determining when and where you will respond and even which response will be made.

 Learning – which Dollard and Miller view as central to the development of personality – can lead to changes in that initial response hierarchy.

-The latest order, the one you are using now, is called the resultant hierarchy.
-Drives accompanied by cues guide the organism to respond in a particular way and place, and can be referred to as the personality of that organism.
+The latest order, the one you are using now, is the resultant hierarchy.
+Drives accompanied by cues guide the organism to respond in a particular way and place, and referred to as the personality of that organism.

 Conflicts in the Hierarchy of Drives